 If you live in the Washington, D.C., metropolitan area, we have a list of programs that may offer ASL classes: Washington, D.C.
 Area ASL Classes (PDF).

-This extensive list of apps to teach signing was developed at the New Mexico School for the Deaf.
+List of apps to teach signing developed at the New Mexico School for the Deaf.
 It includes apps for children, adults, and low vision/blind children, to teach the manual alphabet and support literacy, and books to download.

 Four ASL apps